boxbuilder/Tripledot-Lead-TA-Test/README.md

 **Code & Architecture.** The C# is readable and works on the happy path, but feels closer to adapted forum patterns than production code.
 The recurring issues: magic-string identifiers, hardcoded values that should be Inspector-driven, listeners added without cleanup, unguarded edge cases, and a dependency used only once are small in isolation, but tell together.
 In several places, view, animation, and selection responsibilities are also blurred.

-Cumulatively, this places the submission **at the junior–mid boundary**: a candidate who can deliver a working feature on the target device, but who has not yet absorbed the rigour, code-review discipline, and performance-aware instincts that a mid-level production role assumes.
+Overall, the impression is of a candidate working at the **lower end of mid-level**: clearly engaged with the brief, capable of producing a feature that runs on the target device, but not yet with the production-team reflexes that come from sustained code-review exposure.
+Most of the points above are learnable and largely contextual, and this looks like someone who would grow quickly inside a team that treats standards and review as a first-class part of the workflow.

 ---